SEKE: Specialised Experts for Keyword Extraction: Conclusion

 \section{Conclusion}

 In summary, we investigated the potential of MoE for keyword extraction tasks.
-We introduced SEKE, a novel architecture that combines MoE and RNN built upon the DeBERTa model for English.
+We introduced SEKE, a novel architecture that combines MoE and BiLSTM built upon the DeBERTa model.
 This approach achieved superior performance compared to existing SOTA models on standard datasets for keyword extraction.
-Further analysis confirmed the benefits of MoE layers during fine-tuning, especially with adequate data.
-The study revealed that adding recurrent layers can help mitigate the data limitations, showing the feasibility of the approach even on small training datasets with less than 2,000 documents.
-Nevertheless, the specialization analysis shows that the size of the training data still influences the specialisation and that more data allows for more complex specialisation patterns to develop.
+The study revealed that adding BiLSTM can help mitigate the data limitations, showing the feasibility of the approach even on small training datasets.
 In the future, we will try to pinpoint the exact dataset size thresholds, down to which the proposed approach is still feasible.
+Additionally, we will expand the evaluation to more benchmarks to further strengthen the analysis.

-The analysis also revealed that specialisation is domain-specific.
-Current results indicate that in text with higher complexity (i.e., scientific papers) experts to a larger extent rely on syntactical patterns than in the less complex text, where experts to a larger extent specialize for processing of semantic clues.
-This hypothesis will be further tested in the future by applying the approach on new domains and languages other than English.
-This expansion will also further test the generalisability of the proposed approach, reducing the language and domain limitations of the current study.
+In this work, our primary goal was to evaluate the general effectiveness of our proposed framework using a consistent and reasonable configuration across all experiments.
+To maintain a fair comparison and avoid overfitting to specific datasets, we used commonly adopted default values (e.g., 4 experts, top-k = 2) without extensive hyperparameter tuning.
+In the future, a more exhaustive hyperparameter search will be conducted, which could yield additional performance gains and further insights into the model behaviour.

-Another limitations is the usage of an BiLSTM encoder in the custom token classification head, which makes the inference and fine-tuning slightly slower and more computationally demanding than in the vanilla DeBERTa model.
-While the difference in time was negligible in all our experiments, it might have a visible effect, if the model is applied on a very large dataset.
-We should also point out the reliance on SpaCY in the specialisation analysis, which is a general domain NLP tool, rarely employed on specialized texts, such as scientific articles.
-Its usage might have affected the reliability of the analysis' correlation results by extracting fewer or incorrect NEs.
+The analysis revealed that specialisation is domain-specific.
+Current results indicate that in text with higher complexity (i.e., scientific papers) experts to a larger extent rely on syntactical patterns than in the less complex text, where experts to a larger extent specialise for processing of semantic clues.
+This hypothesis will be further tested in the future by applying the approach in new domains and languages other than English.